-When installing DIMMs, you must follow these guidelines:
+When installing DIMMs, you must follow these rules:

-- Memory is increased or decreased in two-DIMM increments only. - The two DIMMs that make up a bank pair must be the same memory size; however, each pair of DIMMs can be a different memory size from another pair.
+- Memory must be added and removed in two-DIMM increments only. - The two DIMMs that make up a bank pair must be the same memory size; however, each pair of DIMMs can be a different memory size from another pair.

 - The first two DIMMs must be installed in DIMM slot 0 and DIMM slot 1.
-Subsequent DIMM pairs can be installed in any order, but for consistency they should be installed in the next available DIMM slots. - The DIMMs used in the rack-mountable workstation are not compatible with the DIMMs used in Origin 200, SGI 2000 series, Onyx2, or Octane systems. - The workstation supports the following memory kits: - 512-MB kit with integrated directory memory. - 1-GB kit with integrated directory memory. - 2-GB kit with integrated directory memory.
+Subsequent DIMM pairs can be installed in any order, but for consistency they should be installed in the next available DIMM slots. - The DIMMs used in the workstation are not compatible with the DIMMs used in Origin 200, SGI 2000 series, Onyx2, or Octane systems.